Make your feedback count by making it wanted.

 "Feedback is the breakfast of champions", as Ken Blanchard famously said.

 To develop, to grow and to win, feedback is essential.

-The blatant truth is, most people are loathe to receive feedback.
-And good managers can't help but tune into this negative energy.
+The blatant truth is though, most people are loathe to receive feedback, and good managers can't help but tune into this negative energy.
 This is not the fault of the employee.
 Instead, the cause lies in how feedback has traditionally been offered.

 Beware your subjectivity

 No matter how it's provided, feedback is inherently subjective.
 Yet, managers provide it as if their view of the situation is fact when in truth it's simply one interpretation, seen through one lens.
 Ask five people to assess the same scenario, situation or individual and you'll likely get 5 different versions of "reality".

 There's simply no such thing as "objectivity-certified" feedback.
 When it's provided as a fact yet doesn't align with the recipient's view of the matter, its impact is much lessened.
 Worse yet, it may be perceived that your feedback is unfair which can undermine trust and limit future receptivity to it.